Supervisor of elections

 The county supervisor of elections (SOE) is a Florida constitutional officer and countywide elected official.

-The county Supervisor of Elections Office, headed by the supervisor, oversees all public elections and political campaign regulations in the county on behalf of the secretary of state of Florida and the Florida Department of State.
+Each county Supervisor of Elections Office, headed by the supervisor, oversees all public elections and political campaign regulations in the county on behalf of the secretary of state of Florida and the Florida Department of State through the Florida Division of Elections.
 The supervisor is elected every four years, coinciding with presidential elections, by the voters of the county in partisan elections.
 In the event of the death, resignation, or removal from office of a supervisor of elections, the governor of Florida is empowered to fill the vacancy until the next regularly scheduled election.